banneker-aztlan/intro-to-python/README.md

-# python-week-2
+# Introduction to Python

-The goal of this week is to become comfortable hacking at code.
+## Overview
+This two week course is will cover the basics of Python, focusing on its use in astronomy research.
+Most of this course is designed around "learning by doing", and is not meant to be a substitute to a more formal programming course.
+This is driven by the fact that there's not enough time two weeks of short classes to learn enough Python for any particular research project.
+Since you will almost certainly be learning a lot of Python "on the job", the goal of this course is to try and teach you how to teach *yourself* Python given a reasonable foundation to build on.

+## Material
-This includes learning about basic packages, how to use them, how to search for help, basic debugging, and reading/interpreting code.
+We will cover Python programming basics, packages, how to use them, how to search for help, basic debugging, and reading/interpreting code.
+We're not going to systematically hit all these points with basic exercises, but instead to cover them more or less organically while starting to do some real science.
-The course will also begin to introduce some of the more advanced functionality available in Python, especially concerning array operations/manipulations.
-The ultimate goal of this course is to leave you in a better position to utilize basic packages such as `numpy` and `matplotlib` as well as how to better learn what to look for when trying to use/understand code.

-The idea in this course is not to systematically hit all these points with basic exercises, but instead to cover them more or less organically while starting to do some real science.
-This provides motivation for introducing new concepts while also situating them in useful contexts (which hopefully is more fun!).
+This should provide motivation for introducing new concepts while also situating them in useful contexts (which hopefully is more fun!).

-The main project this week is to simulate photometric and spectroscopic observations of a galaxy.
-The associated exercises for each portion are self-contained in their respective iPython Notebooks and shouldn't require any major outside dependencies.
+Note that this course is designed to be challenging, and you are highly encouraged to spend as much (or little) time on the exercises as you feel is appropriate both inside and outside of class.

+## Requirements
+The material used here assumes very basic knowledge of coding but does not require any previous coding experience.
+Most of the exercises will be provided in Jupyter Notebooks, which will form the backbone of this course.
+It does not require major outside dependencies.

+## Format
+The course is be divided into four parts, each lasting approximately two days:

+- In part 1, we will focus on learning enough of the basics to get by.
+This will cover syntax, variables, loops, data structures, and so forth.

+- In part 2, we will simulate photometric and spectroscopic observations of a galaxy.
+This will focus on array/list manipulation, loops, and utilities and introduce the `numpy` and `matplotlib` packages.

+- In part 3, we will derive a period-luminosity relationship for Cepheid variable stars.
+This will focus on simulation and (black box) function use/interpretation as well as basic statistics.
+It will also introduce the `scipy` package.

+- In part 4, we will measure cosmological parameters from Type Ia Supernovae.
+This will introduce additional data analysis tools and statistical methods while synthesizing the material covered throughout the course.